omriLugasi/localstack-maya/README.md

 # localstack-maya
-A user interface for localstack (free to use)
+Functional user interface for localstack (free to use)